axxeerick/Axxe_website/content/authors/admin/_index.md

 I currently have two veins of research.
 The first lies in the realm of Computational Social Science; I analyze novel web-based data sources to test for racial and gender inequality.
 The second investigates how institutions shape identity during the transition to adulthood.
 My work involves a wide range of data sources: surveys, qualitative interviews, and data scraped from the internet.

-I am the recipient of the Outstanding Independent Instructor Award awarded by Ohio State's Department of Sociology, as well as Ohio State's Graduate Associate Teaching Award -- the university's highest recognition for Graduate Teaching Associates.
+I am the recipient of the Outstanding Independent Instructor Award from Ohio State's Department of Sociology, as well as Ohio State's Graduate Associate Teaching Award -- the university's highest recognition for Graduate Teaching Associates.